-Of course, she keeps Jesus at the forefront in every devotion, allowing God to speak to us through her words and our tears.
+Of course, she keeps Jesus at the forefront of every devotion, allowing God to speak to us through her words and our tears.

 During my workdays, in between the millions of meetings, I often have a podcast streaming in the background.